 22:5 And Abraham said unto his young men, Abide ye here with the ass; and I and the lad will go yonder and worship, and come again to you.
-He tells his servants to stay and wait with the donkeys, while he and his son go to worship and will come back again.
+He tells his servants to stay and wait with the donkeys, while he and his son go to worship, and they will come back again.
 Abraham and Isaac were not going to the mount to have a time of joyful praise, they were going to bow down to the Lord and simply take God at His Word.
 He said that he and Isaac would go there to worship and return again.
-He thought God would provide a substitute or that God would resurrect Isaac.
+Can you imagine his thoughts?- Maybe God would provide a substitute or maybe God would resurrect Isaac.
 Abraham's trust in God had grown so much.
-There are a number of symbolisms in these Scriptures: